-SDTRAN={CESD|name_of_shutdown_tran|NO}
+SDTRAN={CESD|name\of\shutdown\tran|NO}

 The shutdown transaction enables CICS to shut down in a controlled manner, within a reasonable period of time.
 For example, you can use it to purge and backout long-running tasks, while ensuring that as many tasks as possible commit or backout cleanly.
-For information about the CICS-supplied program, DFHCESD, started by the default shutdown transaction, CESD, and how to use it as the basis for your own transaction, see the CICS Operations and Utilities Guide.
+For information about the CICS-supplied program, DFHCESD, started by the default shutdown transaction, CESD, and how to use it as the basis for your own transaction, see Operations and utilities overview in the Operations and Utilities Guide.

-1. The transaction runs under the userid authority of the issuer of the shutdown command.

-2. If the program named by the shutdown transaction cannot be loaded, CICS waits indefinitely for all user tasks to complete.
+- 1. The transaction runs under the userid authority of the issuer of the shutdown command. - If the program named by the shutdown transaction cannot be loaded, CICS waits indefinitely for all user tasks to complete.
 This happens on an immediate, as well as on a normal, shutdown.